shupasneaky/Sayk_Loot_Filters/README.md

 It includes descriptions of each section. and preset blocks for easy hiding or showing.

 I update my filter every league based on hardcore trade league meta-game.
-Although the filter will work for any use with adjustment.
-That being said, I have included descriptions in the filter for personal editing.
-If you're familiar with Notepad++ and use my language, It helps A LOT with editing.
-If you don't want to use my Language on Notepad++, Each section is noted in the table of contents, use CTRL+F to search each section.

-To install the Notepad++ language, on the top bar -> Language -> Define Your Language -> Import -> select file.

 If you have any questions feel free to message me in-game on the poe website at https://www.pathofexile.com/account/view-profile/shupasneaky
 #Please enjoy